Skip to contents

 Argument names starting with a dot

-In all the examples so far, the objects holding paths or filenames have conformed to a particular naming convention convention: these objects have all had names that start with a dot.
+In all the examples so far, objects holding paths or filenames have conformed to a particular naming convention: they have all had names that start with a dot.
 For instance:

 n_iter = 5,